WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - `cfn-hup`: **daemon which pools CF for changes**.
 If changed occured for a given CF block, runs scripts defined by you
   - `cfn-init`: used for **more complex user-init scripts**.
 Instead of writing scrips, you pass directives to a special program which is OS agnostic.
   - `cfn-signal`: used for `WaitConditions`, coordination between resources

+#### Cloud Control API

+- With AWS composed of multiple independent teams, the APIs can vary greatly from service to service.
+To combat this issue, _Cloud Control API_ was born.

+- The _Cloud Control API_ aims to give you a single source of truth for `CRUDL` operations for your resources

+- In reality some of the featues like _filtering_ are not supported

+- All in all, this is a step in a right direction

 ### AWS Glue